Flaming Lotus Girls

-Flaming Lotus Girls is a volunteer-based group of artists who make large-scale kinetic fire art.
-FLG has been described as a "women-focused anarchist art collective."
-The group began in 2000, in San Francisco, California, as a group of six women and two men who wanted to gain the fabrication skills and design experience needed to create large sculptural installations.
-The group includes over a hundred members of all genders, and a majority of the members are women.
-Many of the sculptures have interactive elements, allowing the audience to control the lighting, flames, sound, or other effects.
+Flaming Lotus Girls (FLG) is a group of volunteer artists who make large-scale kinetic fire art for Burning Man and other outdoor events and spaces.
+Based in San Francisco, California, FLG has been described as a "women-focused anarchist art collective."
+As of 2018, the group included over a hundred members of all genders, and a majority of the members were women.
+Many of the sculptures include robotic art and interactive art elements, allowing the audience to control the lighting, flames, sound, or other effects.
 The collective's work has appeared throughout the United States, as well as in Canada, Australia, and the Netherlands.

+History

+The group began in 2000 with several women and men who wanted to teach and gain the fabrication and design experience needed to create large sculptural installations.
+Early participants included people involved with or influenced by Bay Area art groups and spaces including Survival Research Laboratories, The Crucible, and CELLspace.